Geometry and Local Recovery of Global Minima of Two-layer Neural Networks at Overparameterization: Dynamics of Gradient Flow Near M

 \section{Dynamics of Gradient Flow Near \texorpdfstring{$Q^*$}{M}}

-Based on the geometry of $Q^*$ and functional properties of $R$ which we characterized above, we are now able to give the complete characterization of gradient flows (GF) near $Q^*$.
-In this section, we apply Lojasiewicz type inequalities to show the convergence of GF near the critical points of a real analytic function $f$.
-Then we discuss whether each point in $(\nabla f)^{-1}\{0\}$ is the limit of some GF of $f$.
-By Assumption \ref{finite-feature setting} and/or our discussion in Section \ref{Subsection Functional properties of R near Q*}, all of them hold for $R$.
-Based on these results and Lemma 3.4 and 3.5, we further characterize the convergence rate, limiting direction, and generalization stability (whether $g(\lim_{t\to+\infty} \gamma(t),\cdot )$ is stable under perturbation of $\lim_{t\to+\infty} \gamma(t)$, see also Definition \ref{Defn Generalization stability}) of GF near $Q^*$.
-Thus we prove Theorem \ref{Thm GF properties local, informal}, with a detailed understanding of the behavior of training dynamics near $\Rmuzero$.
+Based on the geometry of $Q^*$ and functional properties of $R$ which we characterized above, we are now able to give the complete characterization of gradient flows near $Q^*$.
+In this section, we apply Lojasiewicz type inequalities to show the convergence of gradient flow near the critical points of a real analytic function $f$.
+Then we discuss whether each point in $(\nabla f)^{-1}\{0\}$ is the limit of some gradient flow of $f$.
+By Assumption \ref{finite-feature setting} and/or our discussion in Section \ref{Section Loss landscape near Minfty}, all of them hold for $R$.
+Based on these results and Lemma \ref{separated branch}, we further characterize the convergence rate, limiting direction, and generalization stability (whether $g(\lim_{t\to+\infty} \gamma(t),\cdot )$ is stable under perturbation of $\lim_{t\to+\infty} \gamma(t)$, see also Definition \ref{Defn Recovery stability}) of gradient flow near $Q^*$.
+Thus we prove Theorem \ref{Thm gradient flow properties local, informal}, with a detailed understanding of the behavior of training dynamics near $\Rmuzero$.